eProsima-Private/AML-Dashboard/README.md

 5. The *Data Status* will update to indicate whether the data has been successfully posted.
 6. Once the solution is received, it will be displayed in the *Context Broker Solution* section and the *Solution Status* will update to **Solution received !** to indicate successful retrieval.

-* Make sure that the Context Broker is running to ensure successful interaction and data exchange.

 <div align="center">
   <img src=".figures/aml-dashboard_context_broker.png" width="750">